 It is all work.
 It is all life.

-I learned a long time ago after starting a new business from home the whole work ends/life begins ideal would not work for me.
+I learned a long time ago after starting a stay at home mom business the whole work ends/life begins ideal would not work for me.
 Because, inevitably a child will become ill on a work day, or a book deadline will have to be attended to in my evening hours at home.
 I’ve decided to stop fighting it and to simply embrace what I am calling my lively work balance.

 It’s the balance Matt and I dance around to daily.